-The company uses various financial instruments such as loans, cash and overdraft facilities, trade debtors and trade creditors to raise finance for the company's operations.
-The existence of these financial instruments exposes the company to a number of financial risks, namely currency risk, liquidity risk, cash flow interest rate risk and credit risk.
-The directors review and agree policies for managing each of these risks and they are summarised below.
+The Company uses various financial instruments such as loans, cash, trade debtors and trade creditors to raise finance for the Company's operations.
+The existence of these financial instruments exposes the Company to a number of financial risks, namely currency risk, liquidity risk, cash flow interest rate risk and credit risk.
+The Directors review and agree policies for managing each of these risks and they are summarised below.
 These policies have remained unchanged from previous years.